kazeera/Hourglass-interface/README.md

 ### How to Use

-Open application and follow tabs on top (left to right) to go through workflow.
+Open application and follow tabs on top (left to right) to go through the workflow.
 Refer to the [complete guide - URL](https://kazeera.github.io/Hourglass/how-to-use-the-desktop-application.html).

 ### Preview
 Easily **accessible** for non-expert users.